TheJacksonLaboratory/mergegtfs/README.md

 where `M` is a sequentially assigned integer (e.g. `LOC.1374`).
-Transcript IDs take the form `LOC.M.N`, where `LOC.M` corresponds to the associated gene ID, and `N` is an integer sequentially assigned to transcripts associated with that gene ID (e.g. `LOC.1374.2`).
+Transcript IDs take the form `LOC.M.N`, where `LOC.M` corresponds to the associated gene ID, and `N` is an integer sequentially assigned to transcripts associated with that gene ID (e.g. `LOC.1374.2`). `M` and `N` are initially `1`.
 The prefix `LOC` can be changed using the `--gene_prefix` parameter.
 Mappings from original identifiers to new identifiers are found in `union.xrefs.tsv`.

-Transcripts that have unexpected structures (e.g. due to interchromosomal fusions or local genomic rearrangements) are identified based on the following conditions:
+Transcripts that have unexpected structures (e.g. due to interchromosomal fusions or local genomic rearrangements, as well as artifacts such as chimeric cDNAs) are identified based on the following
+conditions:

 1) Exons on different chromosomes
 2) Exons on different strands